 One of the most effective real-time, online communication tools involves an instant messenger; the user receives the message as soon as it is sent and this applies to text and voice modes.
 Of all the modern instant messengers, Skype is currently the best known and most used.
 The video chat mode allows people to see each other as well as chat and speak.
 Instant messengers are real-time, but they don’t have to be interruptive.
 You can finish typing a sentence, then look at your Skype alert and decide whether to answer now or after you have finished writing your message.
 Many applications have chat history, whereby for example you can access a URL or telephone number in a message sometime after; it is also possible to record voice and video calls and conferences.

 Email – Just another Collaboration Tool

 E-mail is more “permanent” than instant messaging as both sender and recipient retain and often file a copy of all the correspondence.
-Although e-mail is here to stay, and will be a central hub for communications for the foreseeable future, it is often criticised as “the wrong” tool to use for collaborating on projects.
+Although e-mail is here to stay and will be a central hub for communications for the foreseeable future, it is often criticised as “the wrong” tool to use for collaborating on projects.
 This is mainly due to restrictions in access sharing, collaborative editing and categorisation of e-mail messages.
-With a little effort, it’s possible to manage tasks and information with e-mail using filters, labels and other settings, but dedicated collaboration software will have the team working more efficiently.
+With a little effort, it’s possible to manage tasks and information with an e-mail using filters, labels and other settings, but dedicated collaboration software will have the team working more efficiently.